-- Have your own grant income or the ability to cover the project costs - Have previously supervised a student to completion successfully (either at Oxford or elsewhere) - Have a record of recent publications (i.e. within the last 5 years) - Have a contract of employment to the completion of the student's studies, or have the agreement of the Head of Department to act as a sole supervisor.
+- Have previously supervised a student to completion successfully (either at Oxford or elsewhere) - Have a record of recent publications (i.e. within the last 5 years) - Have a contract of employment to the completion of the student's studies, or have the agreement of the Head of Department to act as a primary supervisor.